Skip to Main Content

 Digitization has made many of UCSD’s special collections more widely accessible through UCSD Digital Collections.

-Digital Collections with Latin American or Latino/Hispanic-American content include:
+Digital Collections with Mexican or Mexican-American content include:

 • Baja California (Images of Baja California digitized from original photographs by Harry Crosby, Howard Gulick, and Marquis McDonald)